Just before lockdown, we completed on the purchase of an old bank in the heart of Harlesden.

 - Flexible open spaces to allow for delivery of training, education support activities, English conversation classes, and social or peer support activities for young refugees and others

-Charity Bank has assessed our plans and, if we need to, we will be able to take a loan of £600,000.
-This means we need to raise a minimum of £100,000, but every additional penny raised will reduce the size of our loan and monthly repayments, giving us more flexibility in how we use the building and deliver our services.
+To complete the refurbishment and make the monthly repayments affordable we need to raise a minimum of £349,000.
+Every additional penny raised will reduce the size of our loan and monthly repayments, giving us more flexibility in how we use the building and deliver our services to young refugees.

 All gifts will be acknowledged in a permanent display in the refurbished building and all those who give will be invited to a special opening event and tour.
 All gifts of £10,000 or more will be acknowledged by way of a personalised plaque on display in the refurbished building, subject to the wishes of donors.